komali2/blog/content/posts/taidong-indepth-tourism/index.md

 {{< figure src="peoplesteven.jpg" alt="Steven holding a banner" caption="Steven was our main dude" >}}

-I showed up on time, purposefully ignored the nice people with the cool flag that were obviously trying to get my attention so as to beeline to the bathroom, then came back out to meet up with my handlers, who drove us to the excellent [ Norden Ruder ](https://goo.gl/maps/LQ6EQTv75hqFVoTP6) hostel, my favorite place to stay in Taidong.
+I showed up on time, purposefully ignored the nice people with the cool flag that were obviously trying to get my attention so as to beeline to the bathroom, then came back out to meet up with my handlers, who drove us to the excellent [Norden Ruder](https://goo.gl/maps/LQ6EQTv75hqFVoTP6) hostel, my favorite place to stay in Taidong.
 We usually stay here for Crossroads trips as well.

-{{< figure src="hostel1.jpg" alt="Fish tank in the hostel" caption="They have really cool intererior design" >}}
+{{< figure src="hostel1.jpg" alt="Fish tank in the hostel" caption="They have really cool interior design" >}}
 {{< figure src="hostel2.jpg" alt="View of the hostel from the bottom floor" caption="The hostel is built around this really nice lobby on the bottom floor that gets lots of natural light" >}}
-{{< figure src="hostel3.jpg" alt="Map of taidong on hostel wall" caption="Surprisingly useful map of Taidong!" >}}
+{{< figure src="hostel3.jpg" alt="Map of Taidong on hostel wall" caption="Surprisingly useful map of Taidong!" >}}

 ### Eat a Hella Good Dinner

-Steven recommended a couple really good looking restaurants, but only one of his suggestions was actually open, a place that focuses on red quinoia called [ "七里坡紅藜養生料理" ](https://goo.gl/maps/MWGWaMtmg3jhbEAa9).
+Steven recommended a couple really good looking restaurants, but only one of his suggestions was actually open, a place that focuses on red quinoa called [ "七里坡紅藜養生料理" ](https://goo.gl/maps/MWGWaMtmg3jhbEAa9).
 It was really good!
 The three of us relaxed and got to know eachother, since Bream was busy.

 {{< figure src="firstfood1.jpg" alt="Some kind of fruit drink" caption="Really refreshing fruity almost smoothie-like drink" >}}
 {{< figure src="firstfood2.jpg" alt="Pudding" caption="Really good black sugar pudding with perhaps quinoia on top" >}}